Small-Bodies-Node/sbsearch/README.md

 `sbsearch` is designed for efficient searching of solar system small bodies (comets, asteroids) in large amounts of wide-field data.
 The guiding principle is to execute a fast and approximate search to narrow down the list of images and objects needed for a more-precise search.
 The search is based on ephemerides from JPL Horizons.
 Ephemerides for objects commonly searched for can be stored and re-used.

-v3 is a complete re-write, replacing Python code with C++.
+v3 is a complete re-write, replacing most Python code with C++.
 The code is conceptually similar to but incompatible with previous versions.

 ## Requirements